CEREC Dental Crowns

 CEREC is an advanced dental restorative system that allows your dentist to restore decayed teeth, place crowns, remove defective amalgam fillings, or place cosmetic veneers in just one appointment.
 This allows you to have the highest quality, most lifelike dental restorations in just one visit to the dentist…in, out, and on with your busy life.

 The CEREC Acquisition Unit is mobile and houses a medical grade computer and the CEREC camera.
 Your dentist uses the camera to take a digital image of your mouth and replaces the need for a traditional impression.
 This means no impression tray and material for you to potentially gag on.
 CEREC generates a three-dimensional model of your teeth.
 Dr. Frank designs your restoration right on screen using the software while you wait (and watch!).
 This software can assist your dentist with designing any single tooth restoration: crowns, inlays, onlays (partial crowns), and veneers.
 Once Dr. Frank has designed your restoration (usually about 2 minutes), he or she clicks a button, and the design data is communicated to the CEREC Milling Unit.

 CEREC Milling Unit

-Dr. Frank and the clinical team select a ceramic block that matches the shade of the tooth being repaired.
+Dr. Frank and the clinical team at his Austin dental office select a ceramic block that matches the shade of the tooth being repaired.
 He or she then inserts the block into the Milling Unit.
 The data from the Acquisition Unit is used to direct two diamond-coated burs to carve the block into the indicated shape of the restoration.
 This process usually takes 8 to 15 minutes depending on the size and type of restoration.
 After the milling is finished, your dentist polishes the finished filling or crown and bonds it into place.